budach/pysster/docs/Model.md

 ```
 Get a number of visualizations and an importane score for a convolutional kernel.

- This function creates three output files: 1) a sequence(/structure) motif that the kernel has learned to detect, 2) a histogram/activation plot showing the positional enrichment of said motif for every class and 3) violin plots showing the maximum activation distributions for every class (higher values == better, this is a proxy for global class enrichment).
+ This function creates three (or four) output files: 1) a sequence(/structure) motif that the kernel has learned to detect, 2) a histogram/activation plot showing the positional enrichment of said motif for every class, 3) violin plots showing the maximum activation distributions for every class (higher values == better, this is a proxy for global class enrichment) and 4), in case additional position-wise features are used, a line plot for each feature showing mean and standard deviation (see load\_additional\_positionwise\_data() in the Data API).

- The output files are named "motif\_kernel\_x.png", "position\_kernel\_x.png" and "activations\_kernel\_x.png"
+ The output files are named "motif\_kernel\_x.png", "position\_kernel\_x.png", "activations\_kernel\_x.png" and "additional\_features\_kernel\_x.png".

  How it works: Given an input sequence, a first layer kernel produces an output vector (called activations) of length sequence\_length - kernel\_length + 1.
 The position of the maximum activation can therefore be directly mapped back to the input sequence and a subsequence of the length of the kernel can be extracted from the input sequence.
 Applying this approach to every input sequence yields a number of subsequences that can be used for the construction of a motif.
 Subsequences are only considered if the maximum activation exceeds a certain threshold, in this case the maximum of the mean maximum activations per class.
 Only subsequences from the top class are used to construct the motif (up to 500 subsequences).